langfangctt/part-whole-relations/README.md

 This is the dataset for the paper:

-"Van-Thuy Phi, Joan Santoso, Masashi Shimbo and Yuji Matsumoto.
-Ranking-Based Automatic Seed Selection and Noise Reduction for Weakly Supervised Relation Extraction.
+"Van-Thuy Phi, Joan Santoso, Masashi Shimbo and Yuji Matsumoto. *Ranking-Based Automatic Seed Selection and Noise Reduction for Weakly Supervised Relation Extraction*.
 Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Short Paper). (to appear)"

 There are no datasets available for all fine-grained subtypes of the PART-WHOLE relation so far.
 WordNet provides some semantic relations, such as synonymy, hypernonymy, and meronymy.
 From examples of meronymy (or the part-whole relation), part-whole pairs are divided into Part-Of, Member-Of, and Substance-Of sub-categories.
 Nevertheless, they do not cover the variety of the part-whole relationship.

 We provide an annotated dataset of part-whole relations as a reliable resource for selecting seed sets.
 The part-whole relation includes following subtypes:
-1. Component-Of
+1.	*Component-Of*
-2. Member-Of
+2.	*Member-Of*
 3. Portion-Of
 4. Stuff-Of
 5. Located-In